 Les Marmottes

-In the heart of a high-altitude chalet, with a breathtaking view of the mountains, or at least in a space that immerses us well in this atmosphere, the restaurant Les Marmottes awaits lovers of raclette and other Savoyard specialties.
-In this warm setting, blending stone and wood, treat yourself to all-you-can-eat raclettes, no less!
-An experience of pure bliss…
+In the heart of a mountain chalet, with breathtaking views of the mountains, or at least in a space that immerses us in this atmosphere, the restaurant Les Marmottes awaits lovers of raclette and other Savoyard specialties.
+In this warm setting, combining stone and wood, treat yourself to all-you-can-eat raclette, nothing less!
+An experience of pure happiness awaits…

 26, rue de la Grande Truanderie, 75001